thirumurthis/Learnings/argocd/Manage_multi_env_with_argocd_apps_in_any_namespace.md

 - Kubectl CLI
 - ArgoCD CLI

-Along with the ArgoCD installation in the KIND cluster we install Cert manager, Kubernetes Gateway and Apisix, with which we configure cluster to access the ArgoCD UI from the host machine.
+In the demonstration the ArgoCD is deployed in KinD cluster with Cert manager, Kubernetes Gateway and Apisix.
+These components are configured so the ArgoCD UI can be accessed from the host machine.
 Understanding of Cert manager and Apisix would be nice but it is not mandatory to follow along.

-#### ArgoCD to manage application in any namespace
+#### ArgoCD application in any namespace

-The application in any namespace feature in ArgoCD works only when ArgoCD is installed at Cluster-scope level.
+The application in any namespace feature in ArgoCD works only when ArgoCD is installed at Cluster-scope level, so ArgoCD has access to create and list resources.

-#### Configuration
+#### Configuration updates

 1. The resource tracking method configuration in the argocd-cm config map should be updated either to `annotation` or `annotation+label`.
 Refer [resource tracking method](https://github.com/thirumurthis/Learnings/blob/master/argocd/Manage_multi_env_with_argocd_apps_in_any_namespace.md#:~:text=resource%20tracking%20method) from ArgoCD documentation.
 The configuration would look like below.